h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_5_Quiz.md

 ## Question 12

 ### Problem Statement
 In astronomy, researchers are modeling the number of exoplanets in different star systems.
-They believe the count follows a Poisson distribution with an unknown rate parameter λ.
+They believe the count follows a Poisson distribution with an unknown rate parameter $\lambda$.

 #### Task
-1. Given that Gamma is the conjugate prior for the Poisson distribution, express the posterior distribution if the prior is Gamma(α=2, β=0.5) and observations from 5 star systems show {3, 1, 4, 2, 5} exoplanets.
+1. Given that Gamma is the conjugate prior for the Poisson distribution, express the posterior distribution if the prior is $\text{Gamma}(\alpha=2, \beta=0.5)$ and observations from 5 star systems show $\{3, 1, 4, 2, 5\}$ exoplanets.
-2. What is the posterior mean of λ?
+2. What is the posterior mean of $\lambda$?
 3. What is the posterior predictive probability of finding exactly 3 exoplanets in the next observed star system?

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 12: Posterior Predictive Distribution](L2_5_12_explanation.md).